anilmainali/PerfTest/Performance_Testing/README.md

 - Scabilility
 - Stability

+Here the speed means the transactions response time.[TRT] we have to calculate the transaction response time for each of those transaction.

+#### What is Transaction?
+whenever the request is sent and you get a response for that request we call that as a transaction.

+For example:

+- Login Transaction
+- Search Transaction
+- Add to cart transaction
+- Check out transaction
+- Log out transaction.

 under virtual user load in production like environment with the intention of meeting Non-Functional requirement.

 ##### What is the difference between Functional and Performance Testing?